If you are an U.S. Veteran, you may be eligible for educational benefits through Payap University. Please contact us for more information.

 Non-native speakers of English must have, within the last two years:

-Passed the IELT with a score of 6.5 or greater, or
+Passed the IELT with a score of 6.0 or greater on the reading and listening sections, or

 Passed the OOPT at the level of C1 or higher, or

-Received an equivalent score on a similar test if approved by the Administrative Committee.
+Received an equivalent score on a similar test approved by the Administrative Committee.